Ciela-Institute/caustics/paper.md

 the transition easy since one may very clearly observe how their current analysis can be reproduced in the lower level.
 From there one may experiment with the new flexibility. `Caustics` thus provides a straightforward pipeline for users to move from beginner to power user.
+Users at all levels are encouraged to investigate the documentation as the code includes extensive docstrings for all functions, including especially units for most functions.
+Having units for the expected inputs and outputs of each function makes the code more transparent to its users.

 # Flexibility